cointop-sh/cointop/README.md

 - Q: How do I search?

   - A: The default key to open search is <kbd>/</kbd>.
 Type the search query after the `/` in the field and hit <kbd>Enter</kbd>.

+- Q: Does this work on the Raspberry Pi?

+  - A: Yes, cointop works on the Rasperry Pi?

 ## License